 Panel-specific longitudinal files are available for downloading in the data section of the MEPS website.
-For each panel, the longitudinal file comprises MEPS survey data obtained in Rounds 1 through 5 of the panel and can be used to analyze changes over a two-year period.
+For all three panels (Panel 23, Panel 24, and Panel 25), the longitudinal file comprises MEPS survey data obtained in Rounds 1 through 5 of the panel and can be used to analyze changes over a two-year period.
+In addition, for Panel 23 a file representing a three-year period will also be established.
 Variables in the file pertaining to survey administration, demographics, employment, health status, disability days, quality of care, patient satisfaction, health insurance, and medical care use and expenditures were obtained from the MEPS full-year Consolidated files from the two years covered by that panel.